brianfrankcooper/YCSB/README.md

     ```

    Running the `ycsb` command without any argument will print the usage.
-   Inorder to use the multiGet feature where a set of 'gets' can be batched and sent to the server in one
+   The 'multiGets' option is an optimization where a set of 'gets' can be batched (on the client side) and sent to the server in one
-   RPC call, use the 'multiGets' property.
+   RPC call using the 'multiGets' property.
 Note that the multiGets works with only reads/gets and not with
    scans.

     ```sh